Roland Emile Kuit

 Photogaphy: Karin Schomaker

-describes modern music and sound art composer Roland Emile Kuit.
+The term sonic researcher best describes advanced-music and sound art composer Roland Emile Kuit.
 Via research,

 exploration and experiment he is pushing the electroacoustic

 designers and scientists and acousmatic performances.

 Available at Donemus Publishing House of Dutch Contemporary